-Access to class recordings will be available every other week
+Access to class recordings available immediately!

 After almost a decade in tech, mobile, media, PR and marketing, and most recently helping transform a start up mobile advertising company into a recognized brand with 100 percent year over year revenue growth, I walked into the office one day and quit my job.

 I had gone from being a junior level employee to the youngest and first female on the executive team and had recently been named a woman to watch by the leading trade publication.
 Everything appeared great on paper, but my job felt meaningless and I knew I was leaving the best of my talents at home every day.

 I was so crazy busy trying to achieve success, that I forgot what I was doing it all for.
 And in a world where busyness is the new black and a sign of prestige, this was surprisingly easy to do.

 I felt completely stuck, wanting a change, but not knowing what do to next, a strangely unfamiliar feeling for me.